SLHanum/KRofPoliticalPartiesUsingFCA/README.md

-# Political Parties with FCA
+# Knowledge Representation with FCA
 This repository